greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

     - Click **Close** to close the **Create user access token** dialog.

-3. Start the GX Agent:
+    - Copy the value in the **Organization ID** field and store it with the user access token.

-    - Click **GX Agent** and copy the command displayed at the top of the page.
+3. Open a terminal and then copy and paste the following command into the command line:

-    - Open a terminal and paste the command you copied.
+    docker run --rm --pull=always -e GX_CLOUD_ACCESS_TOKEN="<user_access_token>" -e GX_CLOUD_ORGANIZATION_ID="<organization_id>" greatexpectations/agent

-    - Replace `GX_CLOUD_ACCESS_TOKEN` with the user access token.
+4. Replace `<user_access_token>` with the user access token and `<organization_id>` with the organization ID you copied.

-    - Run the command.
+5. Run the command.
 It may take a few minutes to download the image.
 When it's done, your terminal displays `The GX Agent is ready.`

 ## Step 2 - Connect to a Snowflake Data Source and a Data Asset